hpierre74/react-course-v2/README.md

 ## Contributions

+### Issues

 Feel free to create an issue or fork this repository and submit a PR.

 - if something is not correct or outdated in an exercise

-Shit happens, I might have made something wrong
+### Adding exercises

 - if you want to create more exercises with non-covered concepts

 Using Nx allows to develop many apps into a single monorepo with a certain ease.
 If you want to create new exercises, be my guest.
 It could also be something totally different as long as it's related to react, hence the repository title.

-- if you want to add translations to give this course in your language of choice
+### Translations

 This course contains some README files for exercises instructions and for theory parts in english.
-I hope a documented system will be in place when you'll read these lines to add translations seamlessly.

-TODO:
+If you want to add translations to teach this course in your language of choice do the following:

+- Translate each exercises README file in the `assets` folder and create a new file with your translation in the same folder: `README-$myLocale.md`

+## RoadMap (left todo)

 - Test React Contexts with testing library
 - Add article page $id navigation to all e2e past exercise 5